 When it comes to awarding custody, the courts place the best interests of the child above everything else.
 Their comfort, safety, and security take precedence over things like parental convenience or preference.
-Whichever parent provides the best environment, usually winds up with custody.
+Whichever parent provides the best, safest, most supportive environment, usually winds up with custody.

 This may well be you.
 However, you still have to demonstrate that fact.
 Here are some ways to prepare for child custody cases and show that you’re the ideal parent.

 The purpose of child custody hearings is to show that you are the best parent.
 One key way to demonstrate this is to actually be invovled.
 Spend time with your kids when you have the opportunity.
 Take advantage of the chances to be with them and do all the things parents do.

 Also, keep track of this involvement.

 Collect records of your activities, both the daily occurances and special occasions.
 If you go to a Padres game, hold onto the ticket stubs.
 Save pictures from a weekend camping trip.
 Keep a record of your parenting time and all that it entails.

 Gathering this type of evidence goes a long way to showing your parental dedication to the court.
 It should also form a big part of how you prepare for child custody cases.

 As we said, the best way to demonstrate you’re an involved parent is to actually be involved.

 If you have visitation, make the most of it.
 Don’t skip scheduled visits if you can help it.
 Show up to school plays, soccer games, band concerts, graduations, and other important activities.

 And don’t just appear at the fun stuff, either.
 Take the kids to their deintis appointments and go to parent-teacher conferences.
 Do all the things that show you’re truly invested in raising your child.